 Deception Island & Hannah Point, AntarcticaAwaken as your ship enters the caldera of geologically famed Deception Island.
 Here choose between walks and hikes, an Antarctic swim in geothermic waters, Zodiac cruises or exploring the abandoned whaling station and, if weather permits, a visit to the 200,000 - strong chinstrap penguin rookery at Bailey Head.
 During lunch, sail to Hannah Point, a common feeding ground for whales as well as voracious penguin-eating leopard seals.
 “Nature’s Zoo”, this landing features three species of penguins, five species of seabirds, three species of seals, ancient fossils and towering cliffs.

-Drake PassageAs you sail the Drake Passage, be entertained with presentations on the Antarctic Treaty, environment and expeditions to the South Pole and beyond.
+At Sea - Drake PassageAs you sail the Drake Passage, be entertained with presentations on the Antarctic Treaty, environment and expeditions to the South Pole and beyond.
 Your team of experts recaps this grand journey as you celebrate the unparalleled experience of having retraced the footsteps of Shackleton and the Endurance Expedition.
 Birding opportunities abound as you cross the Antarctic Convergence.

 At Sea - Cliffs of Cape HornAmid reeling flocks of black-browed albatrosses, petrels and prions, your ship approaches historic Cape Horn.
 This dramatic Cape is famed for the challenge it posed to sailors making their way to the Far East.
 Cross from the Pacific to the Atlantic Ocean just offshore of this famous landmark.
 With evening approaching, enter the Beagle Channel and enjoy a special Explorers’s Farewell Dinner.